 In light of my own parental challenges, I was grateful to have the opportunity to speak recently to two phenomenal readers: 1) Gina Dalfonzo, founder and editor of Breakpoint Youth Reads, as well as Dickensblog. and 2) Rea Berg, founder of Beautiful Feet Books and blogger at Reaberg.com, and I asked them both that question: what does virtuous romance look like in the books and movies of our culture?

-Gina is of course very well-read in YA literature, and she was able to address some of the common trends both for good and ill in contemporary YA romance.
-On the other hand, Rea has spent years at Beautiful Feet Books helping open the world of the classics to young readers, and besides recommending some of her favorite stories for teens, she was able to help us identify some of the best qualities in classic romantic tales.
-I hope you’ll appreciate their answers as much as I did.
+Gina is, of course, very well-read in YA literature, and she was able to address some of the common trends both for good and ill in contemporary YA romance.
+On the other hand, Rea has spent years at Beautiful Feet Books helping open the world of the classics to young readers, and besides recommending some of her favorite stories for teens, she was able to help me identify some of the best qualities in classic romantic tales.

 Take Away Points